Wetland Discovery Centre

 The 1.5 km trail has activity stations where visitors can read a story about a wetland creature or feature, and then try some simple hands-on activities.
 Allow at least one hour to do the trail.
 See this page for information about the activity stations, with extra information and links.

 The three Rotopiko/ Serpentine lakes are remnants of a 10,000-14,000 year old peat lake formed at the end of the ice-age.
 The lakes have some of the best water quality and natural aquatic plant assemblages in the Waikato region.

 The lake margins have well-established reed beds backed by swampy areas of flax, manuka, swamp coprosma and a magnificent mature kahikatea semi-swamp forest.

 The Trust and its supporters have planted areas of peat-forming species including the rare giant cane rush – Sporadanthus ferrugineus – re-introduced to the site along with “Fred the Thread” a moth species that inhabits the cane rush.

 Other species present include Australasian bittern, North Island fernbird, black mudfish, long-tailed bats, copper skinks and spotless crakes.

 The Waikato River Clean Up Trust Fund granted the NWT $600,000 towards restoration of the Rotopiko / Lake Serpentine complex.
-We have also received significant support from Lottery Environment and Heritage, Waikato Catchment Ecological Enhancement Trust (WCEET), and Trust Waikato.
+We have also received significant support from Lottery Environment and Heritage, Waikato Catchment Ecological Enhancement Trust (WCEET), Trust Waikato, Transpower and Waikato Regional Council.